 Set a budget.
 I mention this in almost all of my Disney planning posts.
 Please don’t go broke for a turkey leg if you can’t afford it.
 I usually set a budget per person/per meal.
 Sometimes it is just $15/person sometimes it is $50-$60 a person.
 Heck, sometimes it is $0 because I eat in my room or pack lunches and snacks.
 Please also budget in tipping for table service restaurants.
 If you can’t afford a tip, then you can’t afford a table service restaurant.
 Service is almost always excellent, so I usually budget about 20%.
 (Related Post: Free Walt Disney World Budget Printable)

 Decide if the Disney Dining Plan is for you.
 The Disney Dining Plan is a very stress-free way of dining at Disney.
 You get so many Quick Service or Table Service credits per day for you to use.
 What I like best about this is that you don’t have to worry about prices as much on the menu.
 I have another post covering everything you need to know about the Disney Dining Plan.
+If you are not getting the Disney Dining Plan and paying out of pocket, the Tables in Wonderland Discount Card may be an option for you if you are a Florida resident, DVC member, or annual passholder.

 Take advantage of Free Disney Dining (usually offered in the fall).
 If the Disney Dining Plan is something that works for your family, then take advantage of the times where Disney offers free dining.
 You have to stay in certain resorts without discounted rooms, but sometimes the savings on the dining plan outweigh the full price resort.
 To know when the Free Dining Offer is being released join the Pixie Dusted Disney Fans Facebook Group, it will be announced in there.